JTourteau/gitlab-extracter/README.md

     Usage: ./json2csv [-h|--help] [OPTIONS]
     Options:
     	-h|--help                       : Print this help.
+    	-c|--config-file                : Load models and attributes from given configuration file.
     	-i|--input                      : Input JSON file.
 If not specified, JSON is read from stdin.
     	-o|--output                     : Output CSV file.
 If not specified, CSV is printed on stdout.
     	-s|--csv-separator              : The character separator to be used in the CSV output file.
 If not specified, ';' is used.